 How can someone vanish overnight?

-That shadow entered my life when I was 7.
-Someone I loved disappeared abruptly, devastatingly.
+That shadow eclipsed my life when I was 7.
+Somebody I loved disappeared abruptly, devastatingly.

-It wasn’t an accident or a tragedy.
-It was ICE that erased him from my world, leaving me with a fear I didn’t yet have words for.
+It wasn’t an accident or some inescapable tragedy.
+It was ICE that tore him from my world, leaving me to face a fear I didn’t yet have words for.

 In that moment, I learned the consequences of living under the constant threat of having your entire life ripped away without notice.

-I remember the heavy silence that filled my house the morning after ICE took that person from us, and the way my family moved through the halls like ghosts.
+I remember the heavy silence that settled over my home the morning after ICE took that person from us and the way my family moved through the halls like ghosts.

 I remember sitting on the edge of my bed, waiting for closure that would never come.
-His absence carved a void into me and became the measure for everything that followed.
+His absence carved a void into me and became the measure for everything that followed from that moment on.

-Every choice, every step and every glance over my shoulder was shaped by that fear.
+Every choice, every step, every glance over my shoulder was shaped by that fear.

-As a child, that fear hung over my head.
-But as I grew older, that personal fear widened into something larger: an agency that wields fear as policy, with devastating consequences for families across the country.
+As a child, that fear lingered over my head.
+But with time, I began to see how ICE’s impact widened into something larger: an agency that wields fear as policy, with devastating consequences for families across the country.

 Recent headlines make that clear.